 We meet at 2:00pm at our inn just outside of the center of Nantucket Town for an orientation, followed by a rental bike fitting.
 We’ll have a short warm-up ride to Surfside Beach, before enjoying our first dinner together at 7:00pm.
 9 miles.

 DAY 2: After a wonderful breakfast, we’ll begin our bike path tour of the island, first heading northeast toward the cliffs of Siasconset.
-Along the way, you can stop at the Shipwreck and Lifesaving Museum and learn about the many ships that used to get lost in the nearby waters.
 We’ll pass what used to be the largest cranberry bog in the country before stopping at the Sankaty Head Lighthouse.
-After a picnic lunch on the beach, we’ll stop at the Cisco Brewery, Nantucket Vineyard and Triple Eight Distillery for a close-up view of island life.
-Then it’s a last stop at Cisco Beach before we head back to our inn and dinner.
-31 miles.
+After a picnic lunch at Cisco Beach, you can stop at the Cisco Brewery, Nantucket Vineyard and Triple Eight Distillery for a close-up view of island life.
+Then head back to our inn and dinner together.
+33 miles.